Cilantro Lime Quinoa – Quinoa is washed and drained and then allowed to get nutty on a pan and then cooked with some water until it gets fluff.

 - 1 teaspoon Black Pepper freshly grounded

-- Wash the Quinoa and drain the water.
-Pour it in a skillet or pan.
+- Rinse the Quinoa and drain and set aside.
+Add it to a skillet or pan.
 Dry roast over medium heat until all the water is evaporated and the Quinoa grains are starting to get brown from the sides.

 - Add 1 Cup of water at this point and cover cook for 5-6 minutes.
 After 5 minutes, remove the lid and add another 1/2 cup of water and cover cook for 6 minutes.